galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 ## Preliminary mapping

-In a preliminary mapping, we will estimate the needed parameters (library and strandedness type and inner distance) to run afterwards efficiently TopHat.
+In a preliminary mapping, we will estimate the needed parameters (library type and inner distance) to run TopHat efficiently afterwards.

 > ### :nut_and_bolt: Comment
-> This step is not necessary if you don't need to estimate the library and its strandedness types or the inner distance between the two reads for paired-end data.
+> This step is not necessary if you don't need to estimate the library type and the mean inner distance between the mate pairs for paired-end data.
 {: .comment}

 > ### :pencil2: Hands-on: Preliminary mapping and parameter estimation